2018 Advocacy Agenda Summary

 - Outreach & enrollment of those eligible for Medicaid or the NM Health Insurance Exchange

-- Creation of the profession of dental therapist to increase access to dental care
+- Creation of the mid-level profession of dental therapist to increase access to dental care

 - Protecting funding for the state SNAP supplement program & against increasing barriers to SNAP enrollment